py-man/interview-faq/README.md

   vagrant ssh screener

-To Test against a Docker container
+To Test against a Docker container:

   (assuming you have Docker installed)